 Remember, submitting an order doesn't guarantee that it will be filled!
 This holds true for limit orders even if you see the limit price met.
 For each buyer interested in purchasing a stock at a certain price, there must be a seller interested in parting with their stock at that price as well.
 Since there will be only a finite number of sellers interested in parting with their shares at a particular price, this means there may not be enough for every interested buyer (the reverse can be true as well depending on demand).
-So, if your limit order didn't fill despite the limit price being met, the likely reason is that there just wasn't enough shares being sold at that price (or vice versa if looking to sell).
+So, if your limit order didn't fill despite the limit price being met, the likely reason is that there just weren't enough shares being sold at that price (or vice versa if looking to sell).

 3. Your limit order expired because the limit price was not met for an odd lot.